runtimeverification/k/k-distribution/k-tutorial/1_basic/15_configurations/README.md

 ```

 Here we have introduced two new concepts.
 The first is the variable of sort
-`StateCell`, which matches the `<state>` part of the configuration.
-The second
+`StateCell`, which matches the entire `<state>` part of the configuration.
+The
-is that we have introduced the concept of `...` once again.
-When a cell contains
+second is that we have introduced the concept of `...` once again.
+When a cell
-other cells, it is also possible to specify `...` on either the left, right
+contains other cells, it is also possible to specify `...` on either the left,
-or both sides of the cell term.
-Each of these three syntaxes are equivalent
+right or both sides of the cell term.
+Each of these three syntaxes are
-in this case.
-When they appear on the left-hand-side of a rule, they indicate
+equivalent in this case.
+When they appear on the left-hand-side of a rule, they
-that we don't care what value any cells not explicitly named might have.
-For
+indicate that we don't care what value any cells not explicitly named might
-example, I might write `<state>... <first> 0 </first> ...</state>` on the
+have.
+For example, I might write `<state>... <first> 0 </first> ...</state>` on
-left-hand-side of a rule in order to indicate that we want to match the rule
+the left-hand-side of a rule in order to indicate that we want to match the
-when the `<first>` cell contains a zero, regardless of what the `<second>` cell
+rule when the `<first>` cell contains a zero, regardless of what the `<second>`
-contains.
-If we had not included this ellipsis, it would have been a syntax
+cell contains.
+If we had not included this ellipsis, it would have been a
-error, because K would have expected you to provide a value for each of the
+syntax error, because K would have expected you to provide a value for each of
-child cells.
+the child cells.

 However, if, as in the example above, the `...` appeared on the right-hand-side
 of a rule, this instead indicates that the cells not explicitly mentioned under